Can You Do Better?

 One question is the beacon for all my action: Can You Do Better?

 This question is the driving force.
 It keeps me honest, accountable, and dissatisfied.
 It enhances the depth and breadth of every endeavor which I explore.
 It fuels my creativity, passion, and joy.

 The affirmation of this question invokes the wisdom of Jack London: "The proper function of man is to live, not to exist.
 I shall not waste my days in trying to prolong them.
 I shall use my time."

 I am constantly harassed by the question's compelling weight.
-As a close friend, I find solace in it.
+Like a close friend, I find solace in it.
 Some may confuse this question pertaining to perfection - which is not the case.
 Ideas and motives fueled by perfection are fragile and must be discarded at all costs.
 Better is imperfect.
 Better is solely about improving.
 There is no apex destination, only more steps on the path.
-Here, a mindful experience of the journey is the desired outcome.
+Here a mindful experience of the journey is the desired outcome.

 My hope is to be encouraged by this question until my last day.
 For this question gives meaning to life - it is the answer to many other questions out there.

 Thanks for reading.
 I'm glad you're here. // jm